-The Monterey Park Police Department Community Relations Bureau provides a variety of services to its residents and business.
+The Monterey Park Police Department Community Engagement Bureau provides a variety of services to its residents and business.

 Operation Identification is a residential burglary / theft prevention program for use in homes.
 The Operation I.D. program is the marking of property with an identifying number as a means of discouraging burglary and theft as well as enhancing the recovery of stolen property.

 The Operation I.D. program has two basic parts:

 - Mark your valuables with your driver’s license number so that your property can be easily traced and identified as yours.